MingyiZhang/ebbinghaus/README.md

 # Ebbinghaus for LeetCode and Codility

-This app will select problems from LeetCode and Codility based on the Ebbinghaus forgetting curve.
+This app will select up to three problems from LeetCode and Codility based on the [Ebbinghaus' forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve).
-The lower the retrievability, the higher probability the problem will be selected.
+The lower the receivability, the higher probability the problem will be selected.

 ## How to use
 ```shell script